AdityaBaxla/app-dev-docs/docs/appdev-II-theory/operators.md

 console.log("1" + 2 + 3); // 123
 ```

+## Unary `+` Number Conversion

+The plus + exists in two forms: the binary form that we used above and the unary form.

+The unary plus or, in other words, the plus operator + applied to a single value, doesn’t do anything to numbers.
+But if the operand is not a number, the unary plus converts it into a number.

 ## `-`, `*`, `/`, `%` and `**`

 Things to keep in mind :